Atomic vets are on the verge of losing federal benefits. Congress hasn't helped

 And now he has a dire warning for Congress.

-"We have one month until the RECA program expires, goes dark," he says on his way to Senate votes on a recent morning.
+"We have one month until the RECA program expires, goes dark," he said on his way to Senate votes on a recent morning.

 In the past year, the Democratic-led Senate has approved multiple bipartisan bills to reauthorize and expand the RECA program, with a more recent amendment garnering a large bipartisan vote.
 And Hawley has threatened to hold up additional legislation to pass the plan in the Senate again.